Sabrinas Organizing

 Create a weekly paper sorter in your command station.

 This would be a place for weekly paperwork that needs to be taken to school or in a backpack.
 I created a few of these current weekly organizers.
 You can check them out to see if they work for you.
-Click below to see how I made this DIY weekly paper sorter that can be easily made.
+Click below to see how I created this DIY weekly paper sorter, which can be easily made.

 How to Make a Wall Mount Current Week Paper Sorter